 The Rev. Jeff Potter served as our first priest and church planter, gathering us and inspiring us through the ins and outs of starting a new church family.
-Currently we await a new priest who will help shepherd our community of faith, and grow with us as we expand our presence in the neighbourhood.
+The Rev. Ian LaFleur has recently joined us as our new priest, to help shepherd our community of faith and grow with us as we expand our presence in the neighbourhood.

 And so, St. Stephen’s continues to be a Christian community in the making.
 At the intersection of what was and what will be, we invite you to gather with us around Word and Sacrament, a warm dinner and friendly conversation.